WebDAV Hosting: Compare Hosting

 How can I incorporate WebDAV into a website or app?

-How do I set up WebDAV on my computer?
+How do I create a WebDAV share?

 How do I view files on a WebDAV server?

-How can my company use WebDAV?
+How could a business use WebDAV?

 Can I convert a non-WebDAV application into a WebDAV app?